-I got my Ph.D. from the University of Bologna in 2000, where I also served as Research Assistant from 2002 to 2005.
-I joined University of Trento as associate professor in 2005, to become full professor in 2020.
-I teach courses about algorithms and data structures, distributed algorithms and computer science education.
+I received my Ph.D. from the University of Bologna in 2000 and worked there as a Research Assistant from 2002 to 2005.
+Since 2005, I have been at the University of Trento, where I am currently a full professor.
+I have taught a range of courses, including algorithms and data structures, distributed systems, and, more recently, computer science education.

 Research Statement